 Contact Mary Jane Hall for more info. firstname.lastname@example.org

 Students interested in Governors School for the Arts can find information here.
 Residents of Kentucky who are sophomores or juniors in a Kentucky high school or home school at the time of applying.

 - Governors School for Entrepreneurs

 Please see the attached information on the Governors School for Entrepreneurs open to 9th, 10th, 11th graders.

 - Youth Salute for Juniors!

-Applications for the Youth Salute Program will go home with Juniors.
+Applications for the Youth Salute Program is now online.

 To qualify for Youth Salute, a student must

 1) Be a high school junior (senior class of 2021)